 Students should carefully check university admission requirements regarding entry into Science or Technology faculties.
-Many universities require students to do two Sciences along with an advanced Maths course.
+Many universities require students to do two Sciences along with an appropriate IB Mathematics course.

-Higher level courses are suitable for students who have a keen interest and ability in Science and who score a minimum 'B' in IGCSE Coordinated Science and Maths.
+Higher level courses are suitable for students who have a keen interest and ability in Science and who have preferably scored a grade 'B' or above in IGCSE Combined Science and Mathematics.

-The Group 4 Project
+The Collaborative Sciences Project

-The Group 4 Project is a collaborative activity where students from different Group 4 subjects work together on a scientific or technological topic, allowing for concepts and perceptions from across the disciplines to be shared in line with Aim 10 of the program.
-It is also used toward Aims 7 & 8.
-The project may be done either as an internal or external field trip.
-In recent years, the project has been used to focus on local environment.
+The Collaborative Sciences Project is a collaborative activity where students from different Group 4 subjects work together on a scientific or technological topic, allowing for concepts and perceptions from across the disciplines to be shared.
+Through this project students will: